Angkor Wat, Phnom Kulen, Beng Melea, Koh Ker, Preah Vihear in comfort with a private car, driver and guide. It's the ultimate Angkor Wat experience.

 This morning you drive into the lush countryside to the foot of one of the only two mountain you can probably see in any direction.
 Along the way you will get a close-up look at life in the little villages that appear along the road--houses on stilts, farmers tending to their rice paddies, pigs on motorbikes, and kids at play.

 A winding mountain road takes you to the top of Phnom Kulen, the mountain you saw in the distance.
-This ancient hilltop retreat that is still a mystical and holy place for the Khmer people, and among the favorite places for people living in Siem Reap to hang out on their days off.
+This ancient hilltop retreat is still a mystical and holy place for the Khmer people, and among the favorite places for people living in Siem Reap to hang out on their days off.
 Water played an important role in the spiritual live of the people of Angkor, and most of it came from Phnom Kulen.
 This was the personal spiritual retreat of King Jayavarman II, who built the Angkor temple.
 He had almost two kilometers of stone stream bed carved with more than 1000 lingas (stone phalluses significant as symbols of fertility) and many other Hindu religious images to bless the water as it cascaded to the cities below.
 You can read more about Phnom Kulen here.
 We strongly recommend hiring a local motorbike driver to take you into the wilds of Phnom Kulen to see some of its unbelievable secrets.
+It is very, very special and probably fewer than 1,000 "barang" (foreigners) have seen it.

 Next, you are off to Banteay Srei which sits at the foot of the mountain, with a lunch stop on the way.
 Banteay Srei has come to be called the "Temple of Women."
 Re-discovered in 1914, this distant jewel-like temple is unique in many respects.
 While most of Angkor's temples are of massive proportions, Banteay Srei was built on an intimate, human scale.
 Its profuse and gloriously ornate architectural details and mythical beasts with human heads, are exceptionally well preserved.
 Its pink sandstone and elaborate ornamentation Banteay Srei has even been compared to a wedding cake.
 But you can't take a slice away.
 Taking anything from Kulen or Banteay Srei, except for the water that is blessed as it crosses the carved lingas, could result in a life-long curse.